The First Silo – the Barking Owl

 Sophia – Goorambat Uniting Church

 In 2017, art in Goorambat started with the painting of ‘Sophia, the female representation of God’ in the tiny Uniting Church.
 This phenomenon started the massive influx of tourists coming through the town annually, and has widely been touted as one of the best wall arts ever.
-Created by Matt Adnate over a 2-week period, it was intended to be open to the public for the Easter holiday break that year, but after the massive popularity it has enjoyed, the church doors are now open during daylight hours all year, except when there is a church service in progress.
+Created by Matt Adnate over a 2-week period, it was intended to be open to the public for the Easter holiday break that year, but after the massive popularity it has enjoyed, the church doors are now open with a screen door in place due to COVID, during daylight hours most of the year, except when there is a church service in progress.

 Watch the NEOEN Goorambat Video Diary here.